eLtronicsVilla/Deep-Learning-Tutorial/Artificial_Neural_Networks/README.md

 ![](images/1.png)

+## Dependencies
+Following are the dependencies, you have to install in your system.

+	Python 2.7 or >3.5 or Jupyter Notebook or Anaconda-spider Install Theano
+	Install tensorflow
+	Install keras
+	Install numpy
+	Install matplotlib
+	Install pandas
+	Install Scikitlearn

 ## Training Configurations

 We have 10000 of total data that we split in train as 80% of total data and 20% as test data.